Our Food and Nutrition Program

 We are committed to ensuring quality in all that we provide to our students and families.
 Few facets of our daily routines are as impactful and important as the food we eat with the nutrients that help us learn, grow and function in dynamic and powerful ways!
 We work with federal food programs to help us provide healthy, wholesome and yummy meals to our kiddos.
 We also have experienced, in-house kitchen staff who freshly prepare and create delicious and healthy meals and snacks to supplement the learning of the little ones we serve.
 All our meals are served family style, with our kiddos, staff and teachers eating at our meal tables and using mealtimes to build valuable social and cognitive skills that help bolster lifelong educational success.

-The Family Nutrition Bureau (as a part of ECECD) administers two USDA Child Nutrition Programs which provide federal funds to participating institutions to initiate and maintain non-profit food service programs for eligible children and adults.
+The Family Nutrition Bureau (as a part of ECECD) administers two USDA Child Nutrition Pograms which provide federal funds to participating institutions to initiate and maintain non-profit food service programs for eligible children and adults.
 The funds provided through these programs help ensure that eligible children and adults receive nutritious meals that meet USDA meal pattern requirements.
 Institutions which can participate in the programs include: School food authorities, local government entities, private non-profit organizations (such as faith-based organizations, Boys & Girls Clubs and community action agencies), Head Start programs and certain for-profit institutions that meet eligibility requirements.

 Child and Adult Care Food Program